okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 The API takes an ID Token and logs the user out of Okta if the subject matches the current Okta session.
 A `post_logout_redirect_uri` may be specified to redirect the User after the logout has been performed.
 Otherwise, the user is redirected to the Okta login page.

 Use this operation to log out a User by removing their Okta browser session.
+This is a browser redirect call; don't use it as you would a server-side REST API.

 ##### Request Parameters